-Students are normally graded on the basis of quizzes, exams, papers, fieldwork observations, projects, and class participation, much like in the U.S. Letter grades of A, B, C, D, and F are given (without pluses or minuses).
+Students are normally graded on the basis of quizzes, exams, papers, fieldwork observations, projects, and class participation, much like in the U.S. letter grades of A, B, C, D, and F are given.

 Language of Instruction

-All courses are taught by professors at the CIEE Study Center in FLACSO.
-CIEE courses, specially developed for this program, are designed with a team-teaching approach used in the local health studies degree program.
+All courses are taught by professors at the CIEE Study Center in FLACSO and are specially developed for this program and designed with a team-teaching approach used in the local health studies degree program.
 Course instructors all have teaching and/or research experience in different areas of Public Health at the undergraduate and postgraduate level.
-Instructors also bring extensive practical experience to the courses and program as practitioners in the field who have conducted research on a wide range of topics related to social determinants of health, epidemiology, qualitative and quantitative research methods, childhood and teen health, gender, social and health public policy, rights and health, bioethics, and health promotion.
+Instructors also bring extensive practical experience to the courses and program as practitioners in the field who have conducted research on a wide range of topics related to the social determinants of health, epidemiology, qualitative and quantitative research methods, childhood and teen health, gender, social and health public policy, rights and health, bioethics, and health promotion.